nasa-jpl/captoolkit/README.md

 Currently, the individual programs work as standalone command-line utilities or editable scripts.
 There is no need to install the package.
 You can simply run the python scripts as:

     python program.py -a arg1 -b arg2 /path/to/files/*.h5

-*If you would like to contribute (your own code or modifications to existing ones) just create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or send us an email, we will gladly add you as a contributor to the project.*

 ## Tools